11:48 AM, 5th March 2018, About 4 years ago 2

-The results of Belvoir’s Q4 rental index, and a survey of landlord trends, confirm that significantly less stock is coming on to the market, putting further pressure on the PRS.
+The results of Belvoir’s Q4 rental index, and a survey of landlord trends, according to a recent Halifax review, confirm that significantly less stock is coming on to the market, putting further pressure on the PRS.
 From a tenant’s perspective, the good news is that tenancy lengths are naturally increasing, and arrears and evictions are extremely low.

 “Although we are not seeing a big landlord sell off yet, our franchisee survey confirms that over 85% of offices are reporting that landlords are selling some properties,” says Belvoir CEO Dorian Gonsalves.